-Students are encouraged to speak with parents, teachers and guidance counselors as they make their course selections.
+Students are encouraged to speak with families, teachers and school counselors as they make their course selections.
 All courses offered in U-46 middle schools meet the Illinois State Board of Education and U-46 School Board expectations and standards.
 Please carefully review this guide in order to select courses for the upcoming school year.